sigevo-summer-school-2018/tiger-mosquito-algorithm/algorithm.md

 ## General description

 ## Pheromone update mechanism

 We will use two different update of the pheromone potential (`PP`) of each individual.

 * Based on the whole inheritance:

 ```python
 if x_i selected:
   PP(x_i) += constant_value
   PP(parents[x_i]) += Q^h*PP(x_i)
 ```

-* Based on their childrens
+* Based on their children

 ```python
 if x_i selected:
   PP(x_i) += constant_value + k * size(childrens)